namedwebsockets/networkwebsockets/README.md

 #### Dynamic WebSocket binding, management and service discovery ####

-Named WebSockets is a simple and powerful way to dynamically create, bind and share WebSocket connections sharing the same name between multiple peers either on a local machine or over a local network.
+Named WebSockets is a simple and powerful way to dynamically create, bind and share WebSocket connections sharing the same service name between multiple peers either on a local machine or over a local network.

 Any web page or application on the local device can bind themselves to shared WebSocket connections by simply requesting the same *service type* (`local` or `broadcast`) and *service name* (any alphanumeric name you'd like).